-CLOGGING TAP OPTIONS: Buck taps, Regular taps, Bell Taps, Liberty Bell Taps
+CLOGGING TAP OPTIONS: Buck taps, Regular taps, Liberty Bell Taps

-We are a proud dealer for Stevens Clogging Supply and Bell Tap Manufacturing.
+We are a proud dealer for Stevens Clogging Supply.

 Stevens Clogging Supply manufactures the Stevens Stompers® clogging tap which come in 2 basic styles: Buck Taps and Regular Taps.
 Stevens Stompers® is a registered trademark of Stevens Clogging Supplies, Inc. Their taps are stamped, assembled and packaged in the US.